 - For Curriculum Courses (numbered 100 or higher): Students who are absent for more than 20 percent of scheduled class sessions may be dropped from the class rolls by the instructor.
 A grade of "W" will be assigned if the student is dropped prior to the 90 percent date. - For Developmental Courses (numbered below 100): Students who are absent for more than 10 percent of scheduled class sessions may be dropped from the class rolls by the instructor.
 A grade of "W" will be assigned if the student is dropped prior to the 90 percent date. - A student who registers for a class and never attends a face-to-face class or fails to participate in an online class by completing an assignment within the first 10% of class meetings is a "No Show."
 A "No Show" student will be dropped from the class and a grade of "NS" will be assigned to the student's record.
-An "NS" will not count in the student's GPA or as an attempt for veteran's benefits or financial aid.
-Awarded financial aid will be removed from students who withdrew from all classes as a "no show". - If a student is suspended from the College during the term, a grade of "W" will be assigned for each class in which the student was enrolled that term.
+An "NS" will not be disbursed for benefits or financial aid.
+Awarded financial aid will be removed from students who withdrew from all classes as a "no show." - If a student is suspended from the College during the term, a grade of "W" will be assigned for each class in which the student was enrolled that term.

-COURSE PREREQUISITE AND CO-REQUISITE GUIDELINES
+COURSE PREREQUISITE AND COREQUISITE GUIDELINES

 A prerequisite is a course that must be taken prior to another course.
-A co-requisite is a course that must be taken at the same time as another course or prior to the course to be taken.
-The college may mandate prerequisites and co-requisites to ensure students are prepared to meet the requirements of the course material.
-Students who do not have confirmed prior credit, equivalency via placement test scores, or transfer equivalency that satisfies the stated prerequisites and co-requisites may be administratively dropped from the course.
-Course prerequisites and co-requisites may be found by using WebAdvisor.
-Academic Deans, Division Chairs, Department Chairs, and Program Coordinators have the authority to waive a prerequisite or corequisite based upon verified evidence that the student has the necessary prerequisite or co-requisite experience to meet the demands of the higher level course.
-A Prerequisite Waiver Approval Form will be completed for each waiver granted when the evidence of the prerequisite or co-requisite is not identified in Datatel.
-The form is located under the Faculty/ Staff link on the homepage and a username and password is required to submit the form.
+A corequisite is a course that must be taken at the same time as another course or prior to the course to be taken.
+The college may mandate prerequisites and corequisites to ensure students are prepared to meet the requirements of the course material.
+Students who do not have confirmed prior credit, equivalency via placement test scores, or transfer equivalency that satisfies the stated prerequisites and corequisites may be administratively dropped from the course.
+Course prerequisites and corequisites may be found by using WebAdvisor.
+Academic Deans, Division Chairs, Department Chairs, and Program Coordinators have the authority to waive a prerequisite or corequisite based upon verified evidence that the student has the necessary prerequisite or corequisite experience to meet the demands of the higher level course.
+A Prerequisite Waiver Approval Form will be completed for each waiver granted when the evidence of the prerequisite or corequisite is not identified in Datatel. \The form is located under the Faculty/ Staff link on the homepage and a username and password is required to submit the form.